-Every new season inspires me to make a new wreath for my side entrance door.
-Especially in the fall.
-I love making DIY Fall wreaths because there is something about the beautiful fall pumpkins and colorful leaves that inspire a whole new level of creativity in me.
+Every new season inspires me to make a fresh wreath for my side entrance door, especially in the fall.
+I love making DIY wreaths for the Fall season because there is something about the beautiful fall pumpkins and colorful leaves that inspire a whole new level of creativity in me.

 It is just not my favorite material to work with on a wreath.

-But on my last trip to the Dollar Tree store for potential wreath supplies they had these rolls of multicolored mesh ribbon that I just kept going back to over and over.
-So I knew I had to give it a try again.
+On a shopping trip to the Dollar Tree store for craft supplies, I found these rolls of multicolored mesh ribbon that I just kept going back to over and over.
+So I knew I had to give Deco Mesh another.

-And I have to say this wreath shocked me with it’s character and dimension in color as I continued to work on it.
+And I have to say this wreath shocked me with its character and dimension in the traditional fall colors as I continued to work on it.
 I just loved how it turned out in the end.

-DIY Fall Wreath with Adorable Owls How To
+How to Make this DIY Fall Wreath with Adorable Owls

 For this wreath you will need:

 - Crafter’s Square Decorative Mesh Ribbon – 7 rolls

 - Brown Chenille stems

 - 12″ Wire Wreath Form